-Create SKU numbers for multiple items, export your SKUs to an Excel file, and label your inventory with easy-to-read SKUcodes!
+Create SKU numbers for multiple items, label your inventory with easy-to-read SKU codes, and export your SKUs to an Excel file

 SKUs and their format will vary from business to business.
 SKUs are usually customized to make the software or fulfillment system the company is using more efficient.